Zhang-lab/RNA-seq_QC_analysis/update_log.md

 ### Update record:
 09/05/2018 v4
 1. remove strand option for featureCount (added in v2.2); now we will use chr10 reads to do a test to determine the strand information
-2. add globin gene counts from featureCount into json output
+2. for mm10, add globin gene counts from featureCount into json output

 07/13/2018 v3.1
 1. adjust json output